UniK-QA: Unified Representations of Structured and Unstructured Knowledge for Open-Domain Question Answering: Modeling

+\citet{DPR} excludes lists and tables from their passage collection.
+For lists, we simply retain them as part of the text documents without special preprocessing, which improves retrieval recall in our experiments (see Table~\ref{tab:tables} in \secref{sec:analysis}).
+We now discuss about our treatment of tables.

-English Wikipedia contains more than 3 million tables (`classical' tables embedded in text as well as specialized tables like info-boxes) which are a huge source of factual knowledge by themselves.
-The answer to approximately a quarter of the questions (that have short answers) in the NaturalQuestions (NQ) dataset can be found in Wikipedia tables.
-These tables, however, have largely been ignored in recent open-domain QA work since it usually requires a separate dedicated model to reason over table structure.
-On the other hand, many table-related questions in NQ do not require complex reasoning --- it often suffices to understand the table's column values and a single row in order to answer the question.
-We hence propose a simple approach to serialize tables and incorporate them into our retriever-reader framework.
+English Wikipedia contains more than 3 million tables (`classical' tables embedded in text as well as specialized tables like info-boxes), which are a huge source of factual knowledge by themselves and can substantially increase the coverage of open-domain QA systems.
+For instance, the answer to approximately a quarter of the questions in the NaturalQuestions (NQ) dataset can be found in Wikipedia tables~\cite{NQ}.

-We collect all the passage candidates provided by the NQ training set which are encoded as HTML tables.
-Wikipedia allows for nested tables, which is often used in info-boxes.
-We extract nested tables from their 'parent' tables and treat them as separate items.
-We filter out `service' tables that don't carry any information related to the page content, as well as single row tables, resulting in a total of 455907 tables.
-In addition, we use about 19k training samples from the NQ training set with short answer spans located in tables for both retriever and reader training.
+We start from a large subset of Wikipedia tables extracted and released as part of the NaturalQuestions dataset.
+We include all candidate documents which are part of the training set, extract nested tables into independent units, and filter out single-row tables as well as `service' tables.
+This results in a corpus of 455,907 tables, which are used in our experiments.

 As with KB relations, semi-structured content in tables need to be `linearized' into text for the \emph{retriever-reader} model to work.
 There are many ways to do such linearization~\citep[see][]{yin2020tabert,chen2019tabfact}.
-We tried two types of tables linearization: 'template'-like encoding (similar to the 'template' scheme in ~\cite{chen2019tabfact}) and a trivial one where cell values are concatenated to form the rows' text representation separated by the newline token.
-We find the latter works the best (see Table~\ref{tab:tables}) for dense retrieval of tables.
-The simple linearization also works well with our reader, which achieves a reading-comprehension score of 67.5 exact match on the gold context tables subset of the NQ development set.
+We tried two types of tables linearization: `template'-like encoding used in recent literature~\cite{chen2019tabfact} and a simpler one which we find works the best in our experiments (see Table~\ref{tab:tables}, bottom half).
+In particular, we concatenate cell values on the same row, separated by commas, to form the text representation, and multiple rows are then combined into longer documents delimited by newlines.
+As with TextQA, we divide linearized tables into 100-token chunks for indexing and retrieval.
+We take the first non-empty table row as the \emph{header} and include it in every table chunk.
+This heuristic to select the first non-empty row as header is crucial and adds 4-6 points to top-20 passage accuracy.